Signatory voting

 The 2024 PRI Board annual election is for three asset owner representative positions and one investment manager representative position.

-The PRI Board is encouraging:
+The Board encouraged:

 • Candidates with governance skills and demonstrated leadership in responsible investment;